Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 Avoiding Common Mistakes That Affect Fuel Economy

-I used to make some driving errors that really hurt my fuel economy.
+I used to make some driving errors that hurt my fuel economy.
 Now I know better!
-For example, I don’t rev the engine when starting my car anymore.
-It doesn’t help “warm up” the vehicle and just wastes gas.
+For example, I no longer rev the engine when starting my car.
+It doesn’t help “warm up” the vehicle and wastes gas.

 I also avoid speeding.
 Going 65 mph instead of 75 mph can improve fuel economy by up to 14%.
 Plus, it’s safer!

-Proper tire inflation is crucial too.
+Proper tire inflation is crucial, too.
 I check my tire pressure monthly.
-Underinflated tires can lower gas mileage by about 0.2% for every 1 psi drop.
+Underinflated tires can lower gas mileage by about 0.2% for every one psi drop.

 Lastly, I try to combine errands into one trip.
 This keeps the engine warm and efficient.
 Cold starts use more fuel, so fewer trips mean better economy.